FAQs

 The programme will likely involve the following:

-Social activities in and around London, over the weekends
+Social activities in and around London, in the evenings and over the weekends;

 -